Mitalie/hive-minishell/parsing-notes.md

 1. Tokenizer: break the input into words and operators.
 2. Syntax analyzer: recognize logical meaning of tokens and build a syntax tree
-3. Word processing: for each word, perform following steps
+3. Word processing: for each word, perform following steps (if applicable in that word's context)
     1. Variable expansion
     2. Field splitting
     3. (bonus) Filename generation